alexdebril/rss-atom-bundle/README.md

 Reading a feed
 --------------

-To read a feed you need to use the debril.reader service, this is rather easy :
+To read a feed you need to use the `debril.reader` service.
+Its `getFeedContent()` method takes two arguments :

+- `$url` : URL of the RSS/Atom feed you want to read (eg: http://php.net/feed.atom)
+- `$date` : the last time you read this feed.
+This is useful to fetch only the articles which were published after your last hit.

 Wherever you have access to the service container :
 ```php